Uelinje/transportation_cost_driver_analysis/README.md

 # Retail Profitability & Discount Policy Analysis

-## Business Problem
+## Executive Summary

-A retail company generated **~$13M in revenue but only ~$1M in profit**, indicating substantial margin leakage.
+A retail business generated **~$13M in revenue but only ~$1M in profit**, indicating significant margin leakage.

-This project investigates:

-- What factors are driving low profitability?
-- How do discount policies affect margins?
-- What pricing strategy could improve profitability?
+This project investigates the drivers of profitability erosion and evaluates pricing policy changes that could improve margins.

+Key findings show that **aggressive discounting is the primary driver of margin loss**, with discounts above **20% generating negative profit margins**.
+Simulation analysis suggests that reducing deep discounts could increase profit significantly if demand remains stable.

-The analysis combines **SQL, Python, and Power BI** to identify profit drivers and simulate pricing scenarios.
+The analysis combines **SQL, Python, statistical modeling, and Power BI** to identify profit drivers and simulate policy scenarios.

 ---

+# Business Problem

+Despite strong revenue performance, the company’s profitability remained low.
+The key analytical questions were:

+1. Which factors are driving low profitability?
+2. How do discount policies affect profit margins?
+3. Which product categories contribute most to losses?
+4. What pricing strategy could improve profitability?

+---

 # Key Insights

-### 1. Shipping Cost Consumes Most Profit
+### Shipping Costs Consume Most Profit

 Total Shipping Cost ≈ **$1M**, nearly equal to total profit.

-This suggests logistics costs are a major driver of margin erosion.
+This indicates that logistics costs play a major role in margin erosion.

 ---

-### 2. Heavy Discounts Destroy Profitability
+### Heavy Discounts Destroy Profitability

 Orders with discounts above **20% generate negative margins**.